 How do labor market frictions affect unemployment, self-employment and aggregate output?
-Panel A of Figure 5 shows the effect of an increase in λ or k_v on the UN ratio and self-employment for all 37 countries.
+Panel A of Figure 6 shows the effect of an increase in λ or k_v on the UN ratio and self-employment for all 37 countries, starting again from the benchmark calibration.
 Figure A.4 shows the effect of a reduction in p_0 or an increase in \bar{k}f .
 The upper panel of Table 5 shows the mean effect across countries.
-The figures show the effect of changing each parameter by the same proportion everywhere, as a result of changing its log by one tenth of the standard deviation of the log across countries.12
+The figures show the effect of changing each parameter by the same proportion everywhere, as a result of changing its log by one tenth of the standard deviation of the log across countries.^{17,18}